Bill Introduced Today For Detention Time for Truckers

-WASHINGTON, DC— Today, Representative Peter DeFazio (OR-4) responded to the concerns of independent truck drivers by introducing legislation to protect drivers and improve the productivity and safety of moving goods as first reported by TruckingCompanies.org.
+WASHINGTON, DC— Today, Representative Peter DeFazio (OR-4) responded to the concerns of independent truck drivers by introducing legislation to protect drivers and improve the productivity and safety of moving goods by truck.

 H.R.
 756 directs the U.S. Department of Transportation (USDOT) to study the amount of time truck drivers are forced to sit and wait.